 All medication must be stored in the designated medication areas i.e. a secure cupboard in the school office or the office fridge (depending on prescriber's instructions.)

-Epipens and Inhalers should be readily available and not locked away.
+Epipens and Inhalers should be readily available, kept near to the child and not locked away.